-"Loan consolidations to third-parties" and "Repayments and other" are both significantly affected by the volume of loans in our held for investment portfolio in full principal and interest repayment status.
-Loans in full principal and interest repayment status in our Private Education Loans held for investment portfolio at December 31, 2020 decreased by 15 percent compared with December 31, 2019, and now total 49 percent of our Private Education Loans held for investment portfolio at December 31, 2020.
-The balance of loans held for investment in full principal and interest repayment status was affected in 2020 by loan sales and the transfer of loans from held for investment to held-for-sale.
+"Loan consolidations to third-parties" and "Repayments and other" are both significantly affected by the volume of loans in our held for investment portfolio in full principal and interest repayment status in our Private Education Loans held for investment portfolio at December 31, 2021 decreased by 3 percent compared with December 31, 2020, and now total 44.7 percent of our Private Education Loans held for investment portfolio at December 31, 2021.
+The balance of loans held for investment in full principal and interest repayment status was affected in 2021 and 2020 by loan sales, and the transfer of loans from held for investment to held-for-sale in 2020.

-"Loan consolidations to third-parties" for the year ended December 31, 2020 total 14.7 percent of our Private Education Loans held for investment portfolio in full principal and interest repayment status at December 31, 2020, or 7.2 percent of our total Private Education Loans held for investment portfolio at December 31, 2020, compared with the year-ago period of 14.2 percent of our Private Education Loan held for investment portfolio in full principal and interest repayment status, or 6.6 percent of our total Private Education Loans held for investment portfolio, respectively.
-One driver of the increase in the rate of consolidations in 2020 was the result of our transferring \$2.9 billion in loans to held-for-sale.
-Absent this transfer, the rate of consolidation activity (as a percent of our total Private Education Loan held for investment portfolio in full principal and interest repayment status) would have been 12.9 percent for the year ended December 31, 2020.
-The other contributor to the increase in consolidations is attributable to consolidators having ready access to funding for much of 2020 in spite of the

-COVID-19 pandemic impact on the economy.
+"Loan consolidations to third-parties" for the year ended December 31, 2021 total 18.1 percent of our Private Education Loans held for investment portfolio in full principal and interest repayment status at December 31, 2021, or 8.1 percent of our total Private Education Loans held for investment portfolio at December 31, 2021, compared with the year-ago period of 14.7 percent of our Private Education Loan held for investment portfolio in full principal and interest repayment status, or 7.2 percent of our total Private Education Loans held for investment portfolio, respectively.
+The increase in consolidations is attributable to consolidators having ready access to funding in spite of the COVID-19 pandemic impact on the economy.
 Historical experience has shown that loan consolidation activity is heightened in the period when the loan initially enters full principal and interest repayment status and then subsides over time.

-The "Repayments and other" category includes all scheduled repayments, as well as voluntary prepayments, made on loans in repayment (including loans in full principal and interest repayment status) and also includes charge-offs.
+The "Repayments and other" category includes all scheduled repayments and returns, as well as voluntary prepayments, made on loans in repayment (including loans in full principal and interest repayment status) and also includes charge-offs.
 Consequently, this category can be significantly affected by the volume of loans in repayment.

 Historically, voluntary prepayments and loan consolidations decrease when unemployment increases as borrowers and lenders look to conserve liquidity.
-While we saw a decrease in voluntary prepayments in the second quarter of 2020 (as compared to the first quarter of 2020) as a result of the COVID-19 pandemic, the decrease was not as significant as we expected based upon historical experience during higher unemployment periods and has increased to closer to pre-pandemic levels in 2020 (as compared to the year-ago period).
+While we saw a decrease in voluntary prepayments in the second quarter of 2020 (as compared to the first quarter of 2020) as a result of the COVID-19 pandemic, the decrease was not as significant as we expected based upon historical experience during higher unemployment periods and has increased to closer to pre-pandemic levels in 2021.